Enterprise Development & Microfinance: Instructions for authors

 Scope

-EDM is a journal aimed at practitioners in the field of microfinance and small enterprise development.
-Themes include microfinance institutions and their sustainability, poverty impact on clients and producers, business development services, vallue chain development, and the business environment.
+Enterprise Development and Microfinance (EDM)is a journal aimed at practitioners and policymakers in the field of microfinance and enterprise development.
+Themes include microfinance institutions and their sustainability, poverty impact on clients and producers, business development services, value chain development, and the business environment.
 Readers of your article will want to learn about developments that are new and helpful for their work.
-For example:

 • Articles should provide insights into how programmes might be run better, or what changes in policy are needed.